adedoyinyusuf/CSIMS/documentation/USER_MANUAL.md

    - Choose notification type
    - Send immediately or schedule
 2. **Manage Notifications**: View, edit, delete existing notifications

+##### Header Dropdown Behavior
+- Unread count updates as notifications are created or marked as read.
+- Recent items list is limited to a sensible number for quick scanning.
+- Use the notifications page to mark items as read and manage history.

 #### Messages
 1. **Compose Messages**: Messages > Compose Message